naokatoh/jawiki-gender-bias-columbia-ms/README.md

 ## Data
 ### Japanese Wikipedia dump data
--  as of June 1, 2022: download from [here](https://dumps.wikimedia.org/jawiki/20220601/), cf. the latest data can be downloaded from [here](https://dumps.wikimedia.org/jawiki/latest/))
+-  as of June 1, 2022: download from [here](https://dumps.wikimedia.org/jawiki/20220601/), cf. the latest data can be downloaded from [here](https://dumps.wikimedia.org/jawiki/latest/)

 ### petScanResult
--  to identify the page IDs of targeted categories
-- The csv files below show the list of page IDs for each targeted category
+PetScan was used to identify the page IDs of targeted categories.
+These CSVs contain the results of each search.
+They contain a list of page IDs for each targeted category.

 - `female_scientist.csv`
 - `m_scientist.csv`
 - `japaneseFemaleIdol.csv`